edezhic/prest/README.md

 prest = { version = "0.4", features = ["auth"] }
 ```

-Note that currently without this feature panel will be public, so you can take a look in the [blog's](https://prest.blog/admin).
+Note that currently without this feature panel will be public, and you can check it out in the [blog](https://prest.blog/admin).

 **Deployment** - prest supports 1 click build-upload-start deploy pipeline based on docker for cross-platform compilation, and comes with automatically configured TLS based on LetsEncrypt.
 To make it work you'll need to specify the domain in the `Cargo.toml` and provide credentials: